Mana Iwabuchi: Senior

 In July 2021, Iwabuchi inherited the number 10 shirt last worn by Japanese legend Homare Sawa, for the 2020 Summer Olympics held in Japan on home soil.

 In the opening game of the group stages, held on 21 July 2021 at the Sapporo Dome in Hokkaido, Iwabuchi scored a dramatic late equaliser as Japan held Canada to a 1–1 draw.
 Latching onto a long ball and finishing with an impressive first-touch strike from the edge of the penalty area, this goal meant that Iwabuchi had scored for the Japan national team in five consecutive international matches, breaking the record previously held by Homare Sawa and the head coach at the time, Asako Takakura.
 Japan was eliminated from the competition in the quarter-final, where they lost 3–1 to eventual silver medalists Sweden.

 Post-Olympics, Iwabuchi was asked about her thoughts on the current state of the Japan women's national team.
 She replied matter-of-factly, "this is a world where results matter more than anything.
 It is a pity, but I think that we did everything we could.
 After all, to be victorious in the world, everyone must be hungry, and aim for an environment to better themselves.
 Otherwise, we can't win.
 And for the women's football scene to develop further in Japan, the national team must be strong and produce results."

-In line with her comments above, Iwabuchi has long been an advocate for more Japanese players to take up the challenge of playing overseas.
+In line with her comments above, Iwabuchi has long advocated for more Japanese players to take up the challenge of playing overseas.
 She gave an in-depth interview sharing how her own experiences of moving abroad at an early age were invaluable to her development as a footballer, the differences in styles between Japanese football and European football, and the advice she gives younger players who may be considering their options for the future.

-Speaking of her own challenge of playing overseas for a second time, she reminisced, "when I moved to Germany, I was only thinking about my own experiences.
+Speaking of her own challenge of playing overseas for a second time, she said, "When I moved to Germany, I was only thinking about my own experiences.
 Rather, it was as if I went there because I wanted to.
 I was young, and it was my first time living alone, let alone abroad."
-She went on to say, "but this time [in England], I have no doubts at all.
+She said, "But this time [in England], I have no doubts at all.
 Ji So-Yun (formerly of INAC Kobe Leonessa where Iwabuchi played) from the South Korean national team also plays for Chelsea.
-Due to her success at the club, there are several Korean players in the English league now.
+Due to her success at the club, several Korean players are in the English league now.
 I would like to become someone who leads the way for the Japanese, and if I can show them that playing football in England is fun, our younger players will be encouraged to take the plunge, and it will also be easier for Japanese players to be more highly regarded.
 That is one of my goals that I want to achieve."

 As of February 2022, she has played 85 games and scored 37 goals, making her Japan's sixth-highest goalscorer.